 command.
 The result is similar to the image below, depending on your configurations:

-You can now access your workspace via the URL where Rocket.Chat was deployed (your domain), and complete the Rocket.Chat Setup Wizard.
+After a few minutes, you can now access your workspace at the domain where Rocket.Chat was deployed and complete the setup wizard.